Musée de l'Orangerie: The Jean Walter and Paul Guillaume Collection

 The Jean Walter and Paul Guillaume collections were acquired in 1959 and 1963 respectively.
-Domenica Walter (1898-1977) was the widow of both Paul Guillaume (1891-1934) and Jean Walter (1883-1957).
+Domenica Walter (1898–1977) was the widow of both Paul Guillaume (1891–1934) and Jean Walter (1883–1957).
 Paul Guillaume was an art dealer and his desire was to create a museum of French modern art that would be open to the public.
 When the State offered to show this collection at the Orangerie after his death, Domenica agreed.
-Olivier Lahalled (1960-1965) executed the renovation project to accommodate the new acquisition.
+Olivier Lahalled (1960–1965) executed the renovation project to accommodate the new acquisition.
 The existing exhibition galleries were knocked down and two levels were added to the building.
-A staircase with a banister was designed by Raymond Subes (1893-1970) which replaced the entrance to the Water Lillies paintings and led to rooms that displayed the new collection.
+A staircase with a banister was designed by Raymond Subes (1893–1970) which replaced the entrance to the Water Lilies paintings and led to rooms that displayed the new collection.
 In 1966, the collection was publicly presented and inaugurated by the Minister of Culture, André Malraux, however, Domenica officially owned the paintings until her death in 1977.
-There was a third renovation project conducted between 1978-1984 to consolidate the buildings, refurbish the rooms and permanently house the collection which was given to the Orangerie after Domenica’s death.
+There was a third renovation project conducted between 1978 and 1984 to consolidate the buildings, refurbish the rooms and permanently house the collection which was given to the Orangerie after Domenica's death.
 The Orangerie then became separate from the administration of the Louvre and the Jeu de Paume, whose impressionist paintings would be destined for the future Musée d’Orsay.

-Renovations between 2000-2006
+Renovations between 2000 and 2006

-The most recent renovation was made by Olivier Brochet between 2000-2006.
-The rooms that were previously constructed on two levels were knocked down and natural light was restored to the Water Lillies.
+The most recent renovation was made by Olivier Brochet between 2000 and 2006.
+The rooms that were previously constructed on two levels were knocked down and natural light was restored to the Water Lilies.
 In order to display the Jean Walter and Paul Guillaume collection, rooms were dug out of the basement level.
 Temporary exhibition spaces, an auditorium, an education space and a library were also created.
 The renovations were delayed and changed after the discovery of remains of the Louis XIII wall which was constructed in 1566 to protect the Tuileries Palace.
 The museum was reopened on 17 May 2006.

-In 2010 the Orangerie and the Musée d’Orsay were linked administratively under the Établissement public des musées d'Orsay et de l'Orangerie - Valéry Giscard d'Estaing (EPMO).
-On occasion, the Orangerie still hosts dance and piano concerts and other events in the restored Water Lillies gallery.
+In 2010 the Orangerie and the Musée d’Orsay were linked administratively under the Établissement public des musées d'Orsay et de l'Orangerie – Valéry Giscard d'Estaing (EPMO).
+On occasion, the Orangerie still hosts dance and piano concerts and other events in the restored Water Lilies gallery.

 In popular culture

 The Musée de l'Orangerie is the main story point of the 2000 French adventure PC game Monet: The Mystery of the Orangery.

-The art gallery, specifically the Water Lilies paintings, was featured in Woody Allen's 2011 film Midnight in Paris.
+The art gallery, specifically the Water Lilies paintings, was featured in Woody Allen's 2011 film Midnight in Paris and Mia Hansen-Løve’s 2022 film One Fine Morning.